scalify-xyz/shared-microservice/README.md

 ## Documentation and Architecture Details

 For those who want a deeper understanding of the platform, including its architecture or CI/CD workflows, comprehensive documentation is available in the `/docs` folder.
-This documentation provides detailed insights and examples for implementation and scalability, inspired by the principles used in [Scalable E-Commerce Docs](https://github.com/Scalable-E-Commerce/docs).
+This documentation provides detailed insights and examples for implementation and scalability, inspired by the principles used in [Scalify E-Commerce Docs](https://github.com/scalify-xyz/docs).

 ## Project Structure (Recommendation)